Pioneering female pilot Doris Lockness dies at 106 in Folsom

 An Auburn pilot who read her story accommodated her, allowing her to be his co-pilot during an hourlong flight above the Sierra foothills.

-Lockness, who married twice, recently became a great-great-great grandmother, according to her obituary in the Mountain Democrat of Placerville.
+Lockness, who married twice, recently became a great-great-great-grandmother, according to her obituary in the Mountain Democrat of Placerville.
 She died just days before her 107th birthday.
-“She had a lot of spirit, and she kept it up to the end,” said Earhart.
+“She had a lot of spirit, and she kept it up to the end,” Earhart said.

 Services for Lockness were held Monday at Holy Trinity Catholic Church in El Dorado Hills.
-She was to receive a full military burial Tuesday, said Earhart.
+She was to receive a full military burial Tuesday, Earhart said.

 Cynthia Hubert: 916-321-1082, @Cynthia_Hubert